ONSdigital/sdg-data/meta/archived-1-a-1.md

 source_active_4: false
 source_active_5: false
 source_active_6: false
-indicator_sort_order: 01-aa-01
-permalink: /1-a-1-archived
 standalone: true
 other_info: This, or part of this, indicator is awaiting the development of internationally established methodology and standards (classified by the UN as tier 3).
 ---